Babies do cry a lot. It’s their last resort to get your attention. Here we try to decode crying to help you work out what they're telling you.

 The cry of a baby in pain is often quite distinctive.
 It begins without warning and is long, loud and shrill, followed by a big pause, as if they’re holding their breath.
 They might tense their body, drawing up their hands and feet (Shapiro, 2003).

-Give your baby a cuddle to calm them down and try to work out what has caused their pain.
-It could be something as simple as a trapped finger.
+Give your baby a cuddle to calm them down and check all over their body to see if anything has caused them pain.

 Could they be feeling unwell?